Little Marlow

 Little Marlow is a village and civil parish in Buckinghamshire, England.

 History

 The Church of England parish church of Saint John the Baptist lies at the heart of the village, not far from the river and next to the Manor House.
 The original construction of the church is Norman, dating from the final years of the 12th century.
 Most of the building was built during the 14th and 15th centuries.

 Little Marlow was once the site of a Benedictine convent dedicated to the Blessed Virgin Mary.
 The convent belonged to Bisham Abbey.
 It was seized by the Crown in the Dissolution of the Monasteries in 1547 and was eventually demolished in 1740.
-Today the village is in a scenic location on the River Thames, although home to a large sewage works and gravel extraction plant.
+Today the village is in a scenic location on the River Thames, although home to a large sewage works, with exceptional birdwatching habitats on the lakes created from former gravel extraction sites.

 There are two public houses in the village: the Kings Head and the Queens Head.